tobiaszmaj/world-countries/README.md

 # World countries

-World countries made with Gatsby for a challenge by Frontend Mentor.
+World countries app made with Gatsby for a challenge by Frontend Mentor.

 ![desktop-view](preview.png)